42trancendence/transpong/README.md

 # Usage

 ### Currently, the application is not available to anyone who is not a member of a 42 institution.
-We ar plannig to make Test server to try this application without 42 verification
+We are plannig to make Test server to try this application without 42 verification

 First you need to create an env file in the correct location.
 In that location, there is a document listing the env files that should be used.